 James Brown, Christina Acquilera, Sting, Yo Yo Ma, Dwight Yoakam, Isaac Hayes, Sheryl Crow, Blink 182

 At the time, it seemed like a horrible mistake.
 And like mistakes sometimes can, it led to a new, uncharted, wonderful life.

-It was the beginning of the peaking of “the internet” 1.0, which, honestly, I wanted nothing to do with “the internet.”
+It was the beginning of the peaking of “the Internet” 1.0, and honestly, I wanted nothing to do with “the Internet.”
 I liked email, I liked Amazon.com.
 But I also liked the career I had staked out producing cartoons and media consulting.
 I was 48 years old, gotten married again, had a couple of kids.
 And felt like I’d finally settled into to doing something pretty well.
 I didn’t really want to start over with something new, no matter how exciting.
 Really.